Carlosaj18/Fullstack-React-Legal-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project!

-https://user-images.githubusercontent.com/62365628/216801631-60796360-c249-4d48-8c90-4b21520415bf.mp4

 It is a project that seeks to generate a centralization of legal documents at hand.
 Where you can download our templates, and use right after.
 You will have all your documents organized.

+https://user-images.githubusercontent.com/62365628/216801631-60796360-c249-4d48-8c90-4b21520415bf.mp4

+## Usage
+<p id="Usage"><p>

 Here's why:
 * We value your time.
 Your time should be focused on creating something amazing.
 We will handle your legal documents needs.